When you think about how to financially prepare for divorce, what comes to mind?

 One for what your life looks like now, and one for when you’re divorced.

-Doing so will allow you to understand if you need to reduce expenses, or increase your income, in order to make ends meet.
+Doing so will allow you to stay on track by understanding if you need to reduce expenses, or increase your household income, in order to make ends meet.
 Or if you can maintain the status quo now, and into the future.

-Pro Tip: Purchasing our Pre-Divorce Financial Preparation Kit can provide you with a structured and proven process to help you investigate, understand, and take control of your spending, before, during, and after your divorce is final.
+Pro Tip: Purchasing our Pre-Divorce Financial Preparation Kit can provide you with a structured and proven process to help you investigate, understand, and take control of your income and expenses, before, during, and after your divorce is final.

 This will greatly increases your chances of financial stability post-divorce.

-Just as budgets can help you understand what your current marital spending looks like, a balance sheet can help you understand what your current marital assets and liabilities look like.
+Just as budgets can help you understand what your current marital spending looks like, a balance sheet can help you understand what your current marital assets and debts look like.

 So, why is preparing a balance sheet a critical step in preparing financially for a divorce?